 - the ability to produce short passages in written Japanese on limited everyday topics

-- the ability to learn Japanese autonomously through independent language-based activities (additional learning outcome for PG students)
+- the ability to learn Japanese autonomously through independent language-based activities (additional outcome for PG students)

 Scope and syllabus

-The course provides an introduction to Japanese language with both practical written and spoken Japanese.
-The three types of script, Hiragana, Katakana and 200 Chinese characters will be introduced.
+The module provides an introduction to Japanese language with both practical written and spoken Japanese, with an emphasis on the former.
+The three types of script, hiragana, katakana and 188 Chinese characters will be introduced.

 Method of assessment